UniBreakfast/node-web-server-with-stuff/README.md

   },
   DELETE: ({ request, response, ...rest }) => {
     // Handle DELETE requests
-  }
+  },
-}
+};
 ```

 ## Access Control

-When `secure` option is set to `true`, API endpoints require access checks before processing requests.
+When the `secure` option is set to `true`, API endpoints require access checks before processing requests.
 Access control functions are placed in the directory specified by the `accessors` option (default is `/access`).

 ### Default Access Control